ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Experiment Settings and Results

 \subsection{Knowledge Update Methods}

 We experiment with five knowledge update methods that update new scientific knowledge (i.e., $\mathcal{P}_\text{new}$) at either the training stage, the inference stage, or both. $\mathcal{P}_\text{new}$ is split into training and test sets, and only the test set will be evaluated.
-Following previous work on scientific domains~\citep{wadden2020fact, newman2024arxivdigestables}, we use abstracts of papers in $\mathcal{P}_\text{new}$ instead of full papers, as they typically contain sufficient information and are easier to fit within the model's context window.
+Following previous work on scientific domains~\citep{wadden2020fact, newman2024arxivdigestables}, we use abstracts of papers in $\mathcal{P}_\text{new}$ instead of full papers, as they are easier to fit within the model's context window and align with practical constraints related to data availability and copyright restrictions.

 \paragraph{Training.} Through training, we update the model parameters by minimizing loss defined by different training objectives.
 Only LoRA adapters~\citep{hu2021lora} are trained for all training baselines, with the training duration set to 1 epoch for autoregressive training and 4 epochs for SFT.